Sacrosanctum Concilium

-Sacrosanctum Concilium, the Constitution on the Sacred Liturgy, is one of the constitutions of the Second Vatican Council.
+Sacrosanctum Concilium, officially the Constitution on the Sacred Liturgy (Latin: Constitutio de sacra Liturgia), is one of the constitutions of the Second Vatican Council.
 It was approved by the assembled bishops by a vote of 2,147 to 4 and promulgated by Pope Paul VI on 4 December 1963.
 The main aim was to revise the traditional liturgical texts and rituals to reflect more fully fundamental principles, and be more pastorally effective in the changed conditions of the times, clarifying the role of ordained ministers and the forms of appropriate participation of lay faithful in the Catholic Church's liturgy, especially that of the Roman Rite.
 The title is taken from the opening lines of the document and means "This Sacred Council".

 Title

-The document's official title is the "Constitution on the Sacred Liturgy", but as is customary with Catholic documents, the recognised name of this constitution, "Sacrosanctum Concilium" in Latin, is taken from the first line (incipit) of the document, which sets the objective of liturgical reform within the wider context of the aims of the "sacred Council": "to impart an ever increasing vigor to the Christian life of the faithful; to adapt more suitably to the needs of our own times those institutions which are subject to change; to foster whatever can promote union among all who believe in Christ; [and] to strengthen whatever can help to call the whole of mankind into the household of the Church."
+The document's official title is the "Constitution on the Sacred Liturgy" (Constitutio de sacra Liturgia), but as is customary with Catholic documents, the recognised name of this constitution, "Sacrosanctum Concilium" in Latin, is taken from the first line (incipit) of the document, which sets the objective of liturgical reform within the wider context of the aims of the "sacred Council": "to impart an ever increasing vigor to the Christian life of the faithful; to adapt more suitably to the needs of our own times those institutions which are subject to change; to foster whatever can promote union among all who believe in Christ; [and] to strengthen whatever can help to call the whole of mankind into the household of the Church."